imlyj5/skill-exchange/docs/SETUP_AI.md

 Check that AI matching is enabled by looking for `"ai_enabled": true` in the response.
 If you see `"ai_enabled": false`, the API key is not properly configured.

-## Features Enabled
+## How AI Matching Works

 With AI matching enabled, your app will now:

-1. Intelligently match skills: "violin" will match with "music", "cooking" with "baking", etc.
-2. Find compatible skill pairs: Users can match if they can teach what the other wants to learn
-3. Show match details: Display which specific skills matched between users
-4. If AI is unavailable, falls back to exact matching

-## How AI Matching Works

-The AI matching system:

 1. Checks skill compatibility: Uses AI to determine if skills are related (e.g., "piano" and "music theory")
 2. Finds bidirectional matches: Ensures both users can benefit from the exchange